 Humanoid Abomination: He looks like a pretty regular young man, complete with dirty clothes.
 If it weren't for the pitch-black eyes and the shadows and stars swirling around him, you might be tempted to think him just another ordinary human.
 It's not clear what he is, but it is clear that whatever he is, it's not quite right.

 A Form You Are Comfortable With: In the Abbey's description he is not a physical being; he's a tempting, corrupting spirit.
 The form of the dark eyed young man is simply how we know he appears to some people.
 One theory states that he is, in fact... a deep-sea whale, or Leviathan.
 It's not as crazy as it sounds; the Void is not unlike the ocean (and does very peculiar things with the flow of water), and whales are closely associated with magical rituals, with most talismans being made of whalebone.
-Additionally, when Corvo first visits the Void, the only creature present (in the center of the level), though a part of a frozen tableau is a whale with a whaler catch number painted on it.
-(And finally, one obscure line from an Overseer describes the Outsider as a winged snake.)
+Additionally, when Corvo first visits the Void, the only creature present (in the center of the level), though a part of a frozen tableau, is a whale with a whaler catch number painted on it.
+And finally, one obscure line from an Overseer describes the Outsider as a winged snake.